Wheeler Antabanez: Nightshade on the Passaic

 For two years, Antabanez traveled up and down the Passaic River, occasionally with his daughter, Star, as first mate, exploring abandoned buildings on its shores as well as the river itself.
 The Passaic is one of the most polluted waterways in the US and is home to the world's largest collection of the deadly chemicals, dioxins.

 Seeking out the worst possible places, Antabanez chronicles his exploration of abandoned buildings in Paterson, New Jersey, such as the old Colt Mill, which made approximately 5,000 firearms between 1836 and 1841.
 In addition to the river and the decaying structures that surround it, he also researched murders that involved the Passaic River, including the horrific case of Jonathan Zarate who attempted to dump the mutilated body of his 16-year-old neighbor in the river, but was thwarted by a police officer who happened to pass by at the time.

 The 78-page magazine also follows Antabanez as he explores homeless haunts along the river's shore as well as the infamous “Buttonwoods” neighborhood in Lincoln Park, New Jersey.

 Nightshade on the Passaic was released as a special issue of Weird NJ magazine in July 2008.

-The Passaic River continues to be full of unusual stories, including the discovery of a child's body that had been taken from a grave in Connecticut as part of a suspected Palo Mayombe ritual.
-With no one more familiar with its macabre history, Wheeler serves as an expert to curious reporters interested in the river.
+The Passaic River continues to be a sourcel of unusual stories, including the 2009 discovery of a child's body that had been taken from a grave in Connecticut as part of a suspected Palo Mayombe ritual.
+Because of his familiarity with its macabre history, Wheeler serves as an expert to journalists interested in the river.

 In September 2010, Wheeler co-hosted a live broadcast from the last working boat yard on the Passaic for Billy Jam's Put the Needle on the Record show on WFMU.
 Guests included WMFU's X.Ray Burns and Mark and Mark from Weird NJ.

 Wheeler's adventures on the Passaic River caught the eye of NPR in late 2010.
 National Public Radio sent a two-person crew to NJ to travel the Passaic River and its shoreline with Wheeler as their guide.
 The resulting stories and interviews turned into a feature on All Things Considered with a radio segment, written article and video.